natnew/AI-Discovery-Path/README.md

 # AI-Discovery-Path
 Welcome to the AI Discovery Path repository!
 This is your portal to the exciting world of artificial intelligence.
 Whether you're a beginner eager to explore the basics or an AI enthusiast looking to delve deeper, you've come to the right place.

+For more information and to track our project's progress, visit our [Project Board](https://github.com/users/natnew/projects/3/views/1).

 ## About

 The AI Discovery Path is designed to provide a structured and immersive learning experience for individuals interested in artificial intelligence.
 Here's what you can expect: